cloudfoundry/docs-dev-guide/services/migrate-db.html.md

 4. Update the application using `cf push`.

 ## <a id='occasional_migration'></a>Migrate Occasionally ##

+This method requires:

-This method leverages a reusable schema migration command or script.
-Each migration requires first running the migration command when deploying a single instance of the application, then re-deploying the application with the original start command and number of instances.
+* Creating a schema migration command or script.
+* Running the migration command when deploying a single instance of the application.
+* Re-deploying the application with the original start command and number of instances.

+this method efficient for occasional use because you can re-use the schema migration command or script.

 1. Create a schema migration command or SQL script to migrate the database.

-2. Deploy your application with the `command` option referencing the script.
-Use the `instances 1` option to limit the deployment to a single instance: `cf push --command ‘your_schema_migration_command’ --instances 1`
+For example:

+  `rake db:migrate`

+2. Deploy a single instance of your application with the database migration command as the start command.
+For example:

- Example: `cf push --command ‘rake db:migrate’ --instances 1`
+  `cf push APP -c ‘rake db:migrate’ -i 1`

-3. Revert to the original deployment settings by using one of the following:
+**Note**: Because the normal start command is not used, after this step the application has not actually started.

-    - The original start command and number of instance.
+3. Deploy your application again with the normal start command and desired number of instances.
+For example:

-    - The start command specified in the manifest file using `cf push --reset`.
-If the manifest does not specify a start command, the reset option uses the default.
+	`cf push APP -c 'null' -i 4`

+**Note**: This example assumes that the normal start command for your application is the one provided by the buildpack, which the `-c 'null'` option forces cf to use.

 ## <a id='frequent_migration'></a>Migrate Frequently ##
 This method partially automates migrations by using an idempotent script limited to the first instance of a deployed application.
 This option takes the most effort to implement, but becomes more efficient with frequent migrations.